JosephSBrown/JosephSBrown/README.md

-I'm an Undergraduate University Student Studying Computing and Information Students.
+I'm an Undergraduate University Student Studying Computing and Information Systems.
 My Best Language is Python and I am a Software Developer.

 🔭 I’m currently working on a number of Personal Projects along with the Work I do Professionally and for My Degree.